rabeckett/propane/docs/docs/02_Tutorial/2_Getting_Started.md

 <br/>

 The flags `-N 1 -q 1` are used to avoid issues related to ICMP rate limiting.
 The flag `-s 2.0.0.1` tells traceroute to use `2.0.0.1` as the source IP address since this interface IP belongs to the subnet for which BGP has learned routes.
 We use the `1.0.0.1` interface IP at router D for the same reason.
 The emulator should highlight the path taken.
 As expected, the path `A,B,D` is used since that was our primary path preference to D.
 If you prefer to run traceroute manually, without the gui, you can simply double click on router A to bring up a terminal for the router.
 Enter the same command as before.
-Using the terminal, lets us use other tools like `tcpdump`.
+Using the terminal lets us use other tools like `tcpdump`.

-### Checking failures (Optional)
+### Checking failures

 Finally, we can make sure that the policy is operating correctly even when failures occur.
 Unfortunately, the CORE emulator does not provide a convenient way to fail/delete links in the topology.
 However, we can do this manually.
 Stop the emulator from running and mouse over router B. In the status bar on the bottom of the screen it should say `{n3} B (router) ...`.
 This means that CORE has associated router B with an identifier `n3`.
 Do the same thing for router D. This should correspond to `n1`.